 - Elena Aparici Vazquez, Director General of Economic Policy of the Ministry of Economic Affairs and Digital Transformation.
 Read more

 - César Veloso Palma.
 Member of the Cabinet of the Minister.
 Treasury.
 Read more

-- Rosa María Moral Beteré, Deputy General Director of Management of Public Debt in the General Directorate of the Treasury and Financial Policy, General Secretary of the Treasury and International Financing of the Ministry of Economic Affairs and Digital Transformation Read more
+- Judith Arnal Martinez, Director of the Technical and Financial Analysis Cabinet of the Ministry of Economic Affairs and Digital Transformation Read more

 - José Manuel Reyero García.
 Independent member.
 Read more

 - Silvia Iranzo Gutiérrez.
 Independent member.
 Read more

 - Clara García Fernández-Muro.
 Independent member.
 Read more

 - Secretary of the Board:

 - Assistant Director for Legal Counsel to the Instituto de Crédito Oficial (ICO).

 The Chairman of ICO is appointed by agreement of the Council of Ministers, following suggestions from the Minister of Economy and Business.
 Some of the functions within his/her remit include:

 - Directing the Institute's actions, ensuring compliance with the applicable regulations and the basic guidelines set forth by the Council of Ministers, the Delegate Committee for Economic Affairs and the Ministry of Economy and Business.

 - Implementing the agreements adopted by the General Board.